-With Claude Armant, he made 'Humour en Tranch(é)es', a comical series about the First World War, with Claude Armant in 1985.
-Carpentier continued this series on his own under the title 'Le Jeur le Plus Con' at his own publishing house Top Game.
-He also teamed up with fellow artists Malik, Kox and Jidéhem to create the saucy album series 'Chansons Cochonnes', that was published by Top Game in the 1990-1992 period.
+Also for Archers, Carpentier created 'Humour en Tranch(é)es', a comical series about the First World War, with Claude Armant in 1985.
+Carpentier continued this series on his own under the title 'Le Jour le Plus Con' for his own publishing house Top Game between 1989 and 1997.
+He also assembled his fellow artists Malik, Kox and Jidéhem to create the saucy album series 'Chansons Cochonnes', that was published by Top Game in the 1990-1992 period.

 Since 2007, Carpentier is affiliated with Joker Éditions, starting with three books of the the mideival series 'Embrouilles à Mortecouille'.
 He also relaunched the 'Poje' comic with this publisher in 2012.
 The comic now appears under the title 'Les potes à Poje', and is both written and drawn by Carpentier.
 His son Laurent is his regular colorist.